Foot and Ankle Doctor Blog Space

 While there is nothing one can do to prevent congenital foot problems, raising awareness and receiving neonatal screenings are important.
 Early detection by taking your child to a podiatrist leads to the best outcome possible.

-If you have any questions please feel free to contact our offices located in Beverly Hills, Encino, Los Angeles, and Los Alamitos, CA .
-We offer the newest diagnostic tools and technology to treat your foot and ankle needs.
+If you have any questions, please feel free to contact our offices located in Beverly Hills, Encino, Los Angeles, Los Alamitos, CA Pasadena, CA and Rolling Hills Estates CA .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Read more about Congenital Foot Problems